 Getting my new business going was a lot more difficult and took longer than I expected.
 Savings go quick when you have no income.
 It is hard to start a new business in a new city where you have zero network.
 And in a county that is mostly retired folks finding a full-time job as a fallback is a lot harder than in a northern suburb.
 Oh, and people seem a lot less likely to take a chance and hire you as a consultant when you have no experience as a consultant and also have no job.
 Getting your first client is difficult enough and you want all the advantages you can get.

 I instead recommend doing what you do when you goto the pool.
 Dip your toes in to test the water before jumping feet first into the unknown.
 Keep your day job and start small by doing the work you are intending to do on the side.
 Start to build up a portfolio, start learning the skills that you are going to need, start going to networking events and meeting potential new clients, and find a client or make a sale to prove that your plan is viable.

 Telling my boss I quit…

-He ended up being gracious, understanding, and completely respected and appreciated my plan.
+He ended up being gracious, understanding, and completely respectful and appreciative of my plan.
 He said that someday he could see himself working for me!
 What a compliment.
-My nervousness were gone and I was elated.
-I knew something monumental was just done and that I was on the cusp of something new and great.
+My nervousness was gone and I was elated.
+I knew something monumental had just occurred and that I was on the cusp of something new and great.
 All my reservations and fears were gone.

-Flash forward to a month later in my new state… I didn’t know what type of business I wanted to start, I didn’t know what services I could offer or what real marketable skills I had.
-I knew I was great with people and sales and I knew I could always fall back on another retail career or move back home.
+Flash forward to a month later, living in my new state… I didn’t know what type of business I wanted to start, I didn’t know what services I could offer or what real marketable skills I had.
+I knew I was great with people and sales, and I knew I could always fall back on another retail career or move back home.
 I had an escape hatch I could enter if necessary, but thankfully I never needed it.

 Looking at my life now it is much different than it was.
 I don’t clock the same number of hours each week, but I definitely do more “work”.
 I am applying my creativity and strategic mind to more complex problems and have very little oversight on how, when, and where.